3and4/Leither/doc/MiMei-en.md

 + Open File by Path
 MFOpenByPath: Open file in MiMei file system or Leither file system.
 + Open Mac File
-MFOpenMacFile: Open a mac file under a MiMei.
+MFOpenMacFile: Open a Mac file under a MiMei.
 + Open Temp File
 MFOpenTempFile: Open a temporary file for read or write.
 MFTemp2MacFile: Convert to Mac file after read or write.